shhphp/SHH/README.md

 This subject requires a deeper understanding of how the SHH Compiler works and is only briefly covered here.

-In SHH a directive can either be preprocessed (before compilation) or parsed (after lexical analysis).
+In SHH, a directive can either be preprocessed (before compilation) or parsed (after lexical analysis).

 *Preprocessing* a directive gives you the change to alter the source code. *Parsing* it, makes it possible to inject a new stream of *tokens* into the current one.